 Credit risk.
 LLBA has adopted a formal investment policy that limits its investment choices to investments of or backed by the U.S Government, or its agents and instrumentalities, shares of registered investment companies that invest in obligations of or backed by the U.S. Government, and sovereign debt instruments that meet certain requirements and are permitted investments of the State Employees' Retirement System.
-As of December 31, 2022, LLBA has investments of \$824,980, which are subject to credit risk.
-PLGIT PRIME has a credit rating of AAAm by Standard and Poor's at December 31, 2022.
+As of December 31, 2023, LLBA has investments of \$458,087, which are subject to credit risk.
+PLGIT PRIME has a credit rating of AAAm by Standard and Poor's at December 31, 2023.

 Concentration of credit risk.
 LLBA places no limit on the amount they may invest in any one issuer other than for sovereign debt instruments, which cannot exceed more than 2% of the market value of LLBA's assets at the time of investment.
-At December 31, 2022, there were no concentrations for LLBA's investments.
+At December 31, 2023, there were no concentrations for LLBA's investments.

 Custodial credit risk.
 For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, LLBA will not be able to recover the value of its investments or collateral security that are in the possession of an outside party.
-LLBA does not have a formal investment policy regarding custodial credit risk but sets broader guidelines regarding diversification.
-LLBA does not have investments subject to custodial credit risk at December 31, 2022.
+LLBA does not have a formal investment policy regarding custodial credit risk.
+LLBA does not have investments subject to custodial credit risk at December 31, 2023.